PayPal-vs.-Stripe-vs.-Authorize.Net

 • PCI-DSS Compliance with encryption and tokenization

-• Accepts international recurring payments through several credit and debit cards, also from other digital wallets, most notably, mobile wallets like Android Pay, Apple Pay, 3D Secure, ACH, Google Pay, AliPay, etc.
+• Accepts international recurring payments through 50+ payment methods like credit and debit cards, digital wallets, most notably, mobile wallets like Android Pay, Apple Pay, 3D Secure, ACH, Google Pay, AliPay, etc.

-• Adds an additional layer of security with an anti-fraud system that combines machine learning with a customizable ruleset
+• Adds a layer of security with an anti-fraud system that combines machine learning with a customizable ruleset

-• Data Migration Assistance to import data to switch to other payment processing services provider
+• Data Migration Assistance to import data to switch to another payment processing services provider

-• Refunds chargeback fee in case the dispute is over in merchant’s favor
+• Refunds the chargeback fee in case the dispute is over in the merchant’s favor

 • Supports custom SQL queries